dVeon-loch/Png2Ico/README.md

-This script is extremely simple at the moment.
+Simple script to convert a batch of PNGs to ICO files.

-Edit the hardcoded paths in main to choose your input and output folders.
+Select the input and output folder via file dialogs and the conversion happens immediately afterwards.